Jenny Eclair: Grumpy Old Women

 Eclair helped develop, and appeared on, BBC Two's Grumpy Old Women and its various spin-off shows.
 In 2006, Eclair starred in the stage show Grumpy Old Women Live! with Dillie Keane and Linda Robson.
 The show was co-written by Eclair and Judith Holder.
 The spring saw a sell-out national tour, and June and July a run at the Lyric Theatre in London's West End, and the autumn saw another national tour.

 Loose Women

-From 2011 to 2012, Eclair returned as a panellist on Loose Women, a show she was a panellist on in 2003.
-On 30 May 2012, she appeared on her last Loose Women show and was replaced by actress Shobna Gulati.
+In 2003, Eclair was a panellist on Loose Women and returned from 2011 to 2012.
+Her last appearance was on 30 May 2012.
+She was replaced by actress Shobna Gulati.

+Empire's Children

+In 2007, Eclair was featured in episode 5 of the Channel 4 series Empire's Children, a genealogy research programme which followed British public figures as they rediscovered their heritage and its links to British colonialism.
+Eclair returned to her birthplace of Kuala Lumpur (Malaysia) to explore the historical background of the Malayan Emergency in which her father had fought.
+During her childhood, Eclair had discovered photographs of beheaded corpses among her father's belongings.
+She confronted her father who confirmed that they were real and that collecting severed heads was a common practice by the British military in Malaya.

+Eclair's reaction to learning of British war crimes during the Malayan Emergency was poorly perceived by some critics as being dismissive of British atrocities during the war.
+Her behaviour during the episode was later used as a case study by academics researching the Malayan Emergency and British media culture.

 As a contestant

 In 2005, Eclair appeared in the reality show Comic Relief Does Fame Academy.

 On 18 November 2010, she joined the 2010 series of I'm a Celebrity...
 Get Me Out of Here!, finishing in third place behind Stacey Solomon and Shaun Ryder.

-In August 2012, Eclair appeared in Celebrity MasterChef on BBC One.
+In August 2012, she appeared in Celebrity MasterChef on BBC One.

-In December 2022, it was announced that Eclair would appear in the fifteenth series of Taskmaster alongside comedians Frankie Boyle, Mae Martin, Kiell Smith-Bynoe and Ivo Graham, due to air in 2023.